 Commercial Backflow Testing & Certification Services

 If you are a business owner in Charlotte, NC, or the surrounding areas, then you know that backflow testing and certification are must-have procedures needed to maintain your building’s codes, and should be performed by a professional plumbing technician at least once a year.
 In order to prevent backflow, you will need to set up a solid backflow prevention program plan, in conjunction with backflow prevention devices, where needed, in order to maintain these codes.
 At AAA City Plumbing, we specialize in backflow testing and certification so that you can have the peace of mind that cross-contamination will not occur within your commercial drinking water system.
-Click here and see what our past customers have to say about our services!

 What Is Backflow And Where Does It Occur?

 Backflow is the unfortunate reversal of normal flowing drinking water.
 Backflow can occur in cross-connected plumbing systems that build a higher pressure than that provided by your water main lines.
 The two most common types of backflow situation are back-pressure and back-siphonage.

 Back-siphonage is the result of a hose, pipe, or faucet, being submerged past the highest level of overflow.
 This can occur at any location capable of holding liquid such as a utility drain or floor sink.
 If an inlet is submerged while there is running water, and negative pressure takes place within a drinking water system, the liquid that it is submerged in gets pulled back through your water system’s inlet, leading to a cross connection called a “submerged inlet.”

 The most common types of submerged inlets are:

 - A hose placed inside of a soapy bucket of water.